reddyvamsibme/lazor_project_SC_Fall2020/README.md

 ### Lazor Group Project
 **Authors: Vamsi Reddy, Emad Mohammed Naveed**
 **Course: EN.540.635 “Software Carpentry”**
-**WSE, Johns Hopkins University**
+**Johns Hopkins University, MD**

-<p style='text-align: justify;'> This repository has the python code and test files that will automatically find solutions to the “Lazors” game on Android and iPhone
+<p style='text-align: justify;'> This repository has the python code and test files that will automatically find solutions to the “Lazors” game on Android and iPhone.
-</p>

 The code is documented and designed to be easy to extend.
 If you use it in your research, please consider citing this repository.
+</p>

+## Testfiles
+The code is exclusively programmed for reading '.bff' files as input and extracting the necessary information.
+The directory [testfiles](https://github.com/reddyvamsibme/lazor_project_SC_Fall2020/tree/master/testfiles/)) in this repository has 7 '.bff' files for getting trained.
+If you intend to use your own test file with different extension, you need to make the following adjustments</p>
+   1. Comment the following code in __call__() of Class Input
+    ```bash
+    # If the file extension is not .bff file
+        if not self.filename.lower().endswith('.bff'):
+            raise SystemExit("Invalid File type, try with .bff files")
+    ```

 ## Installation
 1. Clone this repository
     ```bash